Umldiagram in React Diagram component

 properties allow you to define the name, parameter, return type, and visibility of the methods. -

-The method parameters object properties allow you to define the name and type of the parameter.
+property allow you to define the name ,type and style of the parameter. -

 The following code example illustrates how to create a class.